 - A. If you disagree with the department determination, you may request a contested case hearing before the Administrative Law Court. - B. If the department determination is not issued timely, the Department will notify you in writing of the right to request a contested case hearing. - C. The request for a contested case hearing must be made in writing and must be made within 30 days of the date of the department determination or notice.
 The request must comply with the rules of the Administrative Law Court and include any applicable filing fee.
-The request must be sent to the Administrative Law Court with a copy sent to the Department. - D. The rules of the Administrative Law Court will control from this point forward. - E. If you do not request a contested case hearing within 30 days of the date of the department determination or notice, your proposed tax assessment or the revocation or denial of the license will become final and non-appealable and the Department may begin collecting on the underlying tax debt and/or the applicable license will be revoked or not issued.
-If you are unable to pay the debt, you may contact the Department about an installment agreement.
+The request must be sent to the Administrative Law Court with a copy sent to the Department. - D. The rules of the Administrative Law Court will control from this point forward. - E. If you do not request a contested case hearing within 30 days of the date of the department determination or notice, your refund claim will be deemed denied and no refund of taxes will be issued to you.